What Are the Symptoms of Heavy Metal Toxicity?

 Heavy metals such as lead, aluminum, cadmium, and mercury are considered neurotoxins.
 When a person has been exposed to a toxic level of one or more of these metals, they can cause brain fog, fatigue, eczema, skin rash, hair loss, constipation, bloating, anxiety, depression, and high blood pressure.

 Getting a correct diagnosis is the first step in detoxifying heavy metals from your system.
-Dr. Shiva Lalezar, a leader in Functional Medicine in Los Angeles, uses IV chelation therapy to holistically treat specific, targeted medical conditions related to heavy metal toxicity.
+Dr. Shiva Lalezar, a leader in Functional Medicine, uses IV chelation therapy in Los Angeles to holistically treat specific, targeted medical conditions related to heavy metal toxicity.

+Chelation therapy works by administering chelating agents that bind to heavy metals and safely remove them from the body through the urine.
+These compounds work by forming multiple chemical bonds to a metal ion.
+This diagram is a chelate complex formed by the chelating agent EDTA and the toxic heavy metal cadmium (Cd).
+Once the metal ion is bound, the combined structure is called a chelate complex.
 This complex envelops the often-dangerous metal ion and prevents it from reacting in the body to do damage.
 Chelation treatment has been in use since the 1940s to treat poison gas exposure and later, to treat lead poisoning.
 Today, chelation therapy is used to treat exposure to many different toxic metals.

 Dr. Lalezar uses the following compounds for chelation therapy: